quark-engine/quark-engine/docs/source/quark_script.rst

            break

        if not any(
-           initCipherWithIV.isArgFromMethod(api) for api in randomizingAPIs
+           initCipherWithIV.isArgFromMethod(api) for api in randomAPIs
        ):
            print(f"CWE-329 is detected in method, {methodcaller.fullName}")